dani-lbnl/resting/resting_doc_source/standalone.rst

    # python manage.py createsuperuser
    # Then upload the initial metadata by going to the resting directory and running
    # python3 upload_csv.py
+   The docker run -d -p 8000:8000 notation makes apache accessible after I start it from within the container.
+I don't have permission to access the resource, maybe some file doesn't exist.
+Presumably, we could run as root and map to port 80 instead.
+This is from the apache log: access to /api/ denied (filesystem path '/srv/website/website') because search permissions are missing on a component of the path; however, http://127.0.0.1:7000/static/acts/home/index.html works.
+The problem is likely to be the database or the secret.
+Also, want to force HTTPS wherever something sensitive might be transmitted.
+Maybe going to port 80 should just redirect.
+   # might want to have the option of enforcing authenticated read access